-- Sum of salaries + stellar grants of all employees
+- Sum of salaries + lumen grants of all employees

 - Quarterly budget

-- Details/mechanism of the various stellar distribution programs
+- Details/mechanism of the various lumen distribution programs

-- Aggregate number of individuals who have participated in the direct signup program and number of stellars distributed
+- Aggregate number of individuals who have participated in the direct signup program and number of lumens distributed

 - Details and progress of the increased access program, including number of applications received, grants granted, and distribution schedule